The MPH/MURP dual degree combines public health and planning with the goal of improving human well-being.

 • PubH 6617 Practical Methods for Secondary Data Analysis (3 cr)

 • PubH 6755 Planning and Budgeting in Public Health (2 cr)

 • PubH 6813 Managing Electronic Health Information (2 cr)

 • PubH 7200 Fundamentals Exploring and Visualizing Data in R (1 cr)

 • PubH 7461 Exploring and Visualizing Data in R (2 cr)

 ELECTIVE COURSES (18 – 24 cr)

-As a student in the MPH MURP/MPH dual degree program you can choose your graduate elective courses based on your career goals and areas of interests in public health.
+As a student in the MURP/MPH you can choose your graduate elective courses based on your career goals and areas of interests in public health.
 Electives courses are available at the Public Health Institute and at the School of Public Health during the Fall and Spring academic year.